writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 3: Access the RocketDocument UI

-To embed RocketDocument UX in your UI, include the following in your HTML:
+Now that the interview is set up, you need to embed the RocketDocument UX into your platform’s UI.
+This step involves adding specific HTML elements and JavaScript to load the interactive interview interface.
+Here, you will learn how to include the required script and web component tags in your HTML.

 Add this script tag in the header: